 It’s helpful to understand the procedures for calculating benefits, accepting applications, and caveats to the system before deciding to continue or resume working when possible.
 These guidelines differ depending on if you’re receiving SSI or SSD and tend to be very individualized.
-If you have questions about working while receiving Social Security benefits, it’s best to speak with the Social Security Administration or an experienced attorney.
+If you have questions about receiving social security benefits while working, it’s best to speak with the Social Security Administration or an experienced attorney.

 Supplemental Security Income